pariyatti/agga/docs/internship.md

 - service: ruby, ansible, neo4j, rails, javascript, sass (scss)
 - delivery in weekly iterations with daily stand-up meetings
 - work with experienced volunteer designers, developers, and project managers

+## Duration and Stipend

+- we'd like you to work with us for at least 4 months
+- the stipend amount is ₹15,000

+**Note**: if there is a possibility, we could increase the duration of the internship with a possible change in the stipend based on our working relationship